 Seeing a chiropractor is often recommended for arthritis and endorsed by the Arthritis Foundation.
 Keeping the spine aligned and the nerves working helps your body function.
 As well, chiropractic can support better range of motion and reduce pain.

 In addition to getting that super supportive mattress, enhance your quality of sleep by doing some of the following:

 Is a firm mattress good for arthritis?
 Definitely yes, as long as it is comfortable for you.
 Many people think a soft mattress will better cushion their sore joints, but in fact a medium or firm mattress gives better support.

-Buy a hybrid with a top comfort layer to cushion joints but a firm supportive structure underneath to keep your spine aligned.
-If you have arthritis, it is worth doing the work of finding the right bed.
 A good mattress can make a difference by supporting pressure points, reducing pain, and creating a better night’s sleep.

 See our top-rated picks for the best memory foam mattresses on the market.